National Hockey League Players' Association: Paul Kelly era (2007–2009)

-Donald Fehr era (2010–present)
+Donald Fehr era (2010–2023)

-Following Ian Penny's resignation, the NHLPA was without a strong leader.
+Following Ian Penny's resignation, board members, such as Steve Larmer, also resigned.
 In late August 2010, it was widely speculated that former Major League Baseball Players Association Executive Director Donald Fehr would be appointed to this position.
 However, a day after the speculation reached a climax on August 26, both NHLPA interim director Mike Ouellet and deputy commissioner and chief legal officer of the NHL Bill Daly disputed the claims that it is all hearsay, and nothing is concrete between the NHLPA and Donald Fehr.
 However, Fehr would be formally named as executive director later in 2010.

 On January 6, 2012, the NHLPA rejected a proposal for realignment in the league for beginning in the 2012–13 season, which impacted CBA discussions.

 On September 15, 2012, with no agreement being reached on a new CBA, the owners locked out the players, thus threatening the start of the 2012–13 NHL season.
-Three months later, on December 14, the NHL filed a class action suit with the U.S. District Court in New York seeking to establish that the lockout was legal.
-They also filed an unfair labor practice charge with the U.S. National Labor Relations Board, saying that the union had been negotiating in bad faith and that their threat to disclaim interest is a negotiating ploy that violates the collective bargaining process.
-On December 21, a person told the Associated Press that a vote was cast to give the NHLPA executive board a chance to file a disclaimer of interest, with the vote in favor 706–22.
-The board had until January 2, 2013, to file the disclaimer, in which then the union would have dissolved and became a trade organization, which would have allowed players to file antitrust lawsuits against the NHL.
+Three months later, on December 14, the NHL filed a class action suit with the U.S. District Court in New York seeking to establish the lockout was legal.
+They also filed an unfair labor practice charge with the U.S. National Labor Relations Board, stating the union had been negotiating in bad faith and their threat to disclaim interest is a negotiating ploy which violates the collective bargaining process.
+On December 21, a person told the Associated Press a vote was cast to give the NHLPA executive board a chance to file a disclaimer of interest, with the vote in favor 706–22.
+The board had until January 2, 2013, to file the disclaimer, in which case the union would have dissolved and became a trade organization, which would have allowed players to file antitrust lawsuits against the NHL.

 On January 6, the NHLPA reached a tentative agreement with the NHL to end the lockout.
 The NHLPA then approved a league proposal for realignment in the league beginning in the 2013–14 season.

+In 2023, it was announced Fehr would be replaced as Executive Director by former United States Secretary of Labor Marty Walsh.